GeorgesPaul/formfill/README.md

 # LLM Form filling Firefox extension
 A Firefox extension that fills forms using a large language model for better filling and less typing.

-This mostly fixes the issues with all other form filling software that never seems to be able to get it right.
+This attempts to fix issues with all other form filling software that never seems to be able to get it right.
+Note: at the time of writing (July 2024) models that can run on a laptop (for example llama3 by Meta) are not good enough to make this solution perfect.
+Regardless of a few mistakes when filling forms, I still find this to perform much better than other form filling apps.

 # Screenie
 ![f6d6ead3ea707654c30abbcd96ac2381.png](./f6d6ead3ea707654c30abbcd96ac2381.png)